Where to Eat In Breckenridge

 Another Breckenridge staple, Mi Casa is the place you go for stiff margaritas and Mexican food.
-Their après-ski Happy Hour lasts from 3-6pm, and includes $1 tacos and $2 Tecates.
+Their après-ski Happy Hour lasts from 3-6pm, and includes $5 for three tacos and $3 Tecates.
 You know what to do.

 Looking for a spot for a good dinner with a group of eight?
 Hit up Modis.
 This two-story restaurant has enough room to accommodate lots of large parties, and the food is solid.
 Your best bet for a successful meal here is actually to order things that you might not expect an American restaurant in Summit County to do well – like ramen.

 Ok, so you’re exhausted and you don’t feel like sitting in a restaurant or dropping the money to feed your entire crew at Modis.
 Time for take-out from Giampietro.
 This popular pizza spot does the basics right.
 Call ahead, then head down to pick it up and you should be back with hot pies within 30 minutes.
 Giampietro is also a decent move for lunch, but know that the restaurant itself is always crowded.